Partial differential equation: Introduction

 is not.
-It may be surprising that the two given examples of harmonic functions are of such a strikingly different form from one another.
-This is a reflection of the fact that they are not, in any immediate way, both special cases of a "general solution formula" of the Laplace equation.
+It may be surprising that the two examples of harmonic functions are of such strikingly different form.
+This is a reflection of the fact that they are not, in any immediate way, special cases of a "general solution formula" of the Laplace equation.
 This is in striking contrast to the case of ordinary differential equations (ODEs) roughly similar to the Laplace equation, with the aim of many introductory textbooks being to find algorithms leading to general solution formulas.
 For the Laplace equation, as for a large number of partial differential equations, such solution formulas fail to exist.